Corrected Bayesian information criterion for stochastic block models: Discussion

 \section{Discussion}

-In this paper, under both the SBM and the DCSBM, we have proposed a ``corrected Bayesian information criterion" that leads a consistent estimator for the number of communities.
-The criterion improves those used in \cite{Wang:Bickel:2016} and \cite{Saldana:Yu:Feng:2017} which tend to underestimate and overestimate the number of communities, respectively.
+In this paper, under both the SBM and the DCSBM, we have proposed a ``corrected Bayesian information criterion" that leads to a consistent estimator for the number of communities.
+The criterion improves those used in \cite{Wang:Bickel:2017} and \cite{Saldana:Yu:Feng:2017} which tend to underestimate and overestimate the number of communities, respectively.
 The simulation results indicate that the criterion has a good performance for estimating the number of communities for finite sample sizes.

-Some extensions may be possible.
+Some extensions of the research in this article are possible.
 For instance, it is interesting to study whether the CBIC is still consistent for correlated binary data.
-For this case, it seems that we can consider the composite likelihood studied in \cite{Saldana:Yu:Feng:2017}.
-In addition, we only prove the asymptotic results in the case that the number of communities is fixed.
-It is interesting to explore whether our results can be extended to high dimensional SBMs.
-We have also noticed that $\lambda=1$ is not always the best choice.
-When the number of communities $k$ is large (e.g., $k\ge5$), for both medium and small $p/q$ (e.g., $1<p/q\leq4$), $\lambda=1$ tends to underestimate the number of communities $k$.
+For this case, we plan to study the composite likelihood studied in \cite{Saldana:Yu:Feng:2017}.

+Furthermore, we have noticed that $\lambda=1$ is not always the best choice.
+When the number of communities $k$ is large (e.g., $k\ge5$), for both medium and small $r$ (e.g., $1<r\leq3$), $\lambda=1$ tends to underestimate the number of communities.
 As a result, $0\leq\lambda<1$ may be a better choice.
-For this case, we may use the cross-validation method to choose the tuning parameter $\lambda$, which will be explored in future work.
+For this case, we may use other methods to choose the tuning parameter $\lambda$, which will be explored for future work.

+Finally, the theoretical studies in this article focus on the maximum likelihood estimator of the SBM.
+It is well-known that achieving the exact maximum is an NP-hard problem \citep{Amini:etal:2013}.
+Many computationally efficient methods, such as the methods proposed by \cite{Amini:etal:2013} or \cite{Rohe:Chatterjee:Yu:2011} can achieve weakly consistency.
+Theoretically, whether the error introduced by the approximation affects the asymptotic consistency is an open problem.
+Although a general theory for these estimators may be difficult, for future work, we plan to study the model selection consistency for specific algorithms.